-100% of the Value of the Other Eligible Support unless a Letter of Credit Default shall apply with respect to such Letter of Credit in which case the Valuation Percentage shall be 0.
+100% of the Value of the Other Eligible Support unless either (i) a Letter of Credit Default shall apply with respect to such Letter of Credit or (ii) twenty (20) or fewer Local Business Days remain prior to the expiration of such Letter of Credit, in which case the Valuation Percentage shall be 0.

 (iv) Thresholds.